iamkirankumaryadav/MLOps/AutoML.md

 # AutoML

-- **AutoML** (Automated ML) is the process of automating the end-to-end process of building machine learning models.
+- **AutoML** (Automated ML) is the process of automating the end-to-end process of building ML models.
-- Including data preprocessing, feature engineering, model selection, and hyperparameter tuning.
+- Data preprocessing, feature engineering, model selection, hyperparameter tuning, model training, evaluation, and deployment.
-- It aims to simplify the model development process with extensive machine learning expertise.
+- It aims to simplify the model development process with extensive ML expertise.
 - The goal of AutoML is to simplify the process of creating and deploying ML models with a simple interface.
+- By automating these tasks, AutoML makes it easier for non-experts to develop ML models.
+- Tt also allows experts to spend more time on higher-level tasks, such as understanding the business problem and interpreting the results of the model.

 ### How AutoML Works?

 1. **Data Preparation:**
-- The AutoML system automatically handles tasks like data cleaning, feature engineering, and normalization to prepare the data for modelling.
+- The AutoML system automatically handles tasks like data preprocessing, data cleaning, transforming, normalizing, encoding, and normalization to prepare the data for modelling or model training.

+2. Feature Engineering
+- Creating new features from existing ones to improve model performance.

-2. **Algorithm Selection:**
+3. **Model Selection:**
 - AutoML explores a variety of ML algorithms and techniques to find the best-suited model for the given task.

-3. **Hyperparameter Tuning:**
+4. **Hyperparameter Tuning:**
-- The system automatically optimizes hyperparameters, which are the settings that control the behaviour of the ML algorithm.
+- The system automatically optimizes the hyperparameters, which are the settings that control the behaviour of the ML algorithm.

-4. **Model Evaluation:**
+5. **Model Training and Evaluation:**
-- AutoML evaluates the performance of different models using appropriate metrics to select the best-performing one.
+- AutoML trains and evaluates the performance of different models using appropriate metrics to select the best-performing one.

+6. **Model Deployment**
+- AutoML deploys the trained model to a production environment for making predictions on new data.

 ### Benefits of AutoML